CTMGuild/DashLamassuProposal/README.md

 Total: 20.5 days

-Work can begin immediately upon receiving the initial payment in USD or BTC, and a proof of concept transaction on a live machine could be as soon as 4 weeks later.
+Work can begin immediately upon receiving the initial payment and a proof of concept transaction on a live machine could be as soon as 4 weeks later.
 A more conservative estimate to allow for quality assurance is 8 weeks.